National Incident Management System (NIMS)

 - 3 clear days after notification of the accident

 If an injured person dies within a year of an accident, the responsible person must notify the HSA.
 This must be done in writing as soon as possible after they have been told about the death.
-This must be done even if the accident had not before been notified to the HSA.
+This must be done even if the accident had not before been notified to the HSA previously.

 The Gardaí should be notified immediately of all workplace accidents resulting in death.